 Buy timber windows and doors from Windows & Doors UK

-Building Regulations for windows in the UK are important to ensure your home is safe and energy efficient.
+Building Regulations for windows in the UK are important to ensure your home is safe, secure, and energy efficient.
 By complying with the Building Regulations, you can help to reduce your energy bills, make your home more comfortable, and meet your legal obligations.

-To find out more about window and door regulations, get in touch with our friendly, knowledgeable team today.
-When you need replacement windows and doors, choose Windows & Doors UK for bespoke, hardwood windows and doors.
+To find out more about window and door regulations, or to get a quote for fully compliant bespoke timber windows, get in touch with our friendly, knowledgeable team today.
+When you need replacement windows and doors, choose Windows & Doors UK for bespoke, hardwood windows and doors — all installed in full compliance with current UK Building Regulations.

 Do I need Building Regulations for double glazing?